Where and How to Watch Sanremo 2026 Online (Live Stream)

 If you are interested in watching the Festival di Sanremo via live streaming but don’t live in Italy, never fear!
 RAI is streaming all five nights of Sanremo, including the final, on RAIPlay.
 (Normally, the RAI player is geo-blocked for viewers outside Italy, but during the Sanremo live shows, all restrictions will be lifted.)
 You can access the RAIPlay website here or you can download the app on your phone.

-The festival takes place from February 11th to 15th.
-All five evenings will start at 20:40 CET and end at 01:30 CET, except the final, which is expected to last a bit longer until 02:00 CET.
+The festival takes place from February 24th to 28th.
+All five evenings will start around 20:40 CET and end at 01:30 CET, except the final, which is expected to last a bit longer until 02:00 CET.

 Of course, you don’t have to watch the festival live.
 If you’d rather watch the highlights, you can do so on the RAIPlay website or YouTube.